 Because the foster care system is different than the private adoption system, it has different adoption requirements in Idaho.
 While you’ll want to speak with your case worker for more information, the following criteria must generally be met to become a foster parent or adopt an older child from foster care:

 Be at least 21 years old

 Be no more than 40 years older than the child you wish to foster parent or adopt

 Have adequate space in your home for a child

 Complete classes through the Idaho Department of Health and Welfare

-To learn more about Idaho adoption requirements or to start the process of adopting a baby, please contact American Adoptions at 1-800-ADOPTION.
+To learn more about Idaho adoption requirements with our agency or to start the process of adopting a baby today, please contact American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.